shawnbrown/datatest/docs/tutorial/tidying-a-file.rst

 #######################################
-Tidying a File (A Test Driven Approach)
+Tidying a File (a Test Driven Approach)
 #######################################

 This example will demonstrate how datatest can structure the